DNS zone file Format, Configuration, and Directives

 $TTL

 This directive is mandatory.
-It defines the default Time to Live (TTL) value for resource records.
+It defines a default Time to Live (TTL) value for resource records.

 $ORIGIN